mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 Misperceptions of racial economic equity (Kraus 2017)

 "prevailing “colorblind” notions of SEL don’t consider power, privilege, and cultural difference—thus ignoring how individual beliefs and structural biases can lead educators to react harshly to behaviors that fall outside a white cultural frame of reference" (Gregory and Fergus 2017)

+"Public programs about bias can engender negative reactions" (Teal et al. 2010)

+In healthcare, differences in normative standards and personal standards, so "consider framing an activity as an exercise in personal development, in contrast to meeting industry standards" (Hernandez et al. 2012)

+in medicine, "learners resist recognizing bias... when it conflicts with their perceptions of themselves as humanitarian..." or they may not deem bias within the realm of their professional responsibilities (Teal et al. 2012).
+With the IAT in particular, "learners often challenge the validity of the IAT and its value to them as doctors-in-training" (Teal et al. 2012).
+In Gonzalez, Kim and Marantz (2014) "22% of the sample doubted the validity of the IAT and the existence of health disparities overall" (as described in Zescott et al. 2016).

+### What kinds of experiences can teacher educators design to help teachers develop skills?
+(video to increasing noticing: van Es, Sherin, Pietri et al. 2016) (social psychology interventions in education: Yeager and Walton 2011)

 ----------------------------